 Many tax avoidance scheme advisers claim that compensation is not available, because the client would otherwise have paid the tax, and has therefore suffered no loss.

 This is not true.
 There were often legitimate ways of reducing or eliminating a client’s tax bill without resorting to schemes.

-Clients were not advised to take these legitimate tax saving routes because the introducers wanted to earn commission from putting their clients into artificial schemes that certainly since late 2010 were contrary to the intention of Parliament and were never likely to succeed.
+Clients were not advised to take these legitimate tax saving routes, because the introducers wanted to earn a commission from putting their clients into artificial schemes that – certainly since late 2010 – were contrary to the intention of Parliament, and were never likely to succeed.

-In some cases, victims of schemes such as Eclipse are facing huge tax bills as a result of the failed tax relief which for many investors may mean losses up to several times that of their original investment.
+In some cases, victims of schemes, such as Eclipse, are now facing huge tax bills.
+For many investors, this may mean losses up to several times that of their original investment.
 Taxpayers face the loss of their business and/or their homes.
-Many are desperate and are on medication.

 Do you think that you may have been mis-sold an aggressive tax avoidance scheme?
 If so, please contact Patrick Cannon here for an initial discussion about the options open to you.